 The Sadowski Professor of History Emeritus at Connecticut College, Michael Burlingame has earned the reputation as a researcher-of-researchers and author or editor of 11 previous Lincoln titles, listed at the end of this article.
 His engaging writing style and seemingly inexhaustible discoveries of new Lincoln materials have made him a legend in Lincoln circles.

-Publication of Abraham Lincoln: A Life coincides with the bicentennial of Lincoln's birth, but long after the official hoopla has died away, this biography will carry the Lincoln story to new generations.
+Publication of Abraham Lincoln: A Life coincides with the bicentennial of Lincoln's birth, but long after the official events are a memory, this biography will carry the Lincoln story to new generations.
 Burlingame retells this dramatic life account using resources which early biographers could not even dream of: the unprecedented research from recent years.
 The result is so monumental that we talk about it at the dinner table as his magnum opus.

 ALO: Why does Abraham Lincoln interest you?

 Michael Burlingame: It's partly because of my great-grandfather's cousin, Anson Burlingame, who was President Lincoln's minister to China.
 He was a Massachusetts anti-slavery congressman who was mysteriously defeated for re-election in 1860.
 Lincoln appointed him first to Austria-Hungary but was turned down because he was too liberal, so Lincoln sent him to China.